tthorntone/AdNauseam-Wiki/Install-AdNauseam-in-Chrome-on-Windows.md

 <br/>

-Note: should the extension update, you may need to correct the extension ID to fit the new version.
+Note: should the extension update, you may need to update the extension-id to match the new version